vigour-io/boilerplate-module/README.md

 As a rule of thumb your js should run in the browser and nodejs if possible, [universal javascript](https://medium.com/@mjackson/universal-javascript-4761051b7ae9#.l9dabsnam).

-Use es6 everywhere, allways add a browserify transform using babel in your package.json.
+Use es6 everywhere, always add a browserify transform using babel in your package.json.
 Except in the rare case where you're code cant run in the browser
 ```
 "browserify": {
   "transform": [